 Throughout the COVID-19 global pandemic CMP has been guided by public health guidelines.
-Our reopening plans are consistent with the most recent federal, state, and local guidance.
-This plan has been updated to include the "COVID-19 and Reopening In-Person Instruction Framework & Public Health Guidance for K-12 Schools in California, 2020-2021 School Year" guidance that was released on January 14, 2021.
-It continues to include the guidance from the Sacramento County Office of Education's "School Year Planning: A Guide to Address the Challenges of COVID-19" document.
+The CMP reopening plan is consistent with the most recent federal, state, and local guidance.
+This plan has been updated to include the "COVID-19 and Reopening In-Person Instruction Framework & Public Health Guidance for K-12 Schools in California, 2020-2021 School Year" guidance that was released on January 14, 2021 and the subsequent updates to physical distancing guidelines that were released on March 20, 2021.
+The plan continues to include the guidance from the Sacramento County Office of Education's "School Year Planning: A Guide to Address the Challenges of COVID-19" document.